texmacs/markdown/README.md

   * Reverse markdown to TeXmacs conversion.
   * Declare converter options in init file, and use.
+  * Make behaviour of all tags configurable, e.g. to support different styles.
+  For instance, should titles, chapters or sections be `h1`?
   * Extract all Hugo extensions to a separate file, use overloading and extension of the dispatch hashmaps.
   * Use “converter environments”?